flowchart TB

 | Capacity utilisation | Excess domestic capacity finds an outlet |

-| Risk diversification | Geographic spread of revenue cushions shocks |
+| Risk diversification | Geographic spread cushions shocks |

-| Competitive positioning | Forces continuous innovation; benchmark against best-in-world |
+| Competitive positioning | Forces innovation; benchmark against best-in-world |

 | Brand internationalisation | Home brand acquires global recognition |

-| Access to scarce resources | Cheaper raw material, skilled labour, advanced technology |
+| Access to scarce resources | Cheaper inputs, skilled labour, advanced technology |

 | Tax planning | Use of treaty networks and incentive regimes |